FilmED

 About the project

-To make sure the project gives space to diverse, disadvantaged audience, we will cooperate with various vulnerable group’s workers and include films that address their issues and represent their voices.
+We want our project to be accessible to all, thus we will cooperate with various vulnerable group’s workers and include films that address their issues and represent their voices.

 Target groups